Note: This chapter contains language that was revised based on the Bipartisan Budget Act of 2018. View the revisions (PDF - 582 KB).

 Federal award (award, Federal grant):

 The Federal financial assistance that a non-Federal entity receives directly from a Federal awarding agency, such as HRSA, or indirectly from a pass-through entity.
 For the purposes of the Compliance Manual (unless specified differently), this refers to Federal award funding under section 330 of the Public Health Service Act or the “Health Center Program award.”
-(45 CFR 75.2)
+The Federal award also includes the terms and conditions of the Health Center Program funding.
+(2 CFR 200.1)

 Federal Poverty Guidelines (FPG):